simonmichael/hledger/doc/PLAN-lots.md

 We will want a data structure for the calculated lot state that is relatively efficient for implementing all the planned lot selection methods.
-Suggestions include Map Commodity (Map LotId (AccountName, Amount)) for FIFO/LIFO or Map (AccountName, Commodity) (Map LotId Amount) for FIFO1/LIFO1.
+Suggestions include Map Commodity (Map LotId (AccountName, Amount)) or Map (AccountName, Commodity) (Map LotId Amount) for per-account selection.
 We'll want to be able to search in order of date + label.
 We might find more suitable alternatives to standard Map, in the base library or on Hackage.
 But it's fine to start with a simple implementation even if it's a bit slow.